aerospike/aerospike-client-python/doc/aerospike.rst

             "val": {"name": "bubba", "occupation": "dancer"}
         }

-.. data:: OP_MAP_INCREMENT.
-Operator accepts an optional map_policy dictionary (see OP_MAP_SET_POLICY for an example)
+.. data:: OP_MAP_INCREMENT

     Increment the value of map entry by the given "val" argument.
+Operator accepts an optional map_policy dictionary (see OP_MAP_SET_POLICY for an example).

     .. code-block:: python